…of making many books there is no end; and much study is a weariness of the flesh.

 there’s a lack of discipline…

 You may, or may not, be familiar with Damien Hirst’s magnum opus The Physical Impossibility of Death in the Mind of Someone Living.
 Indeed, like myself, you might have formed a view as to it’s artistic merit.
 But it wasn’t its aesthetic qualities that struck me on first sight.
 My initial reaction was to ask, how did he make that? and what for?
 That he sold it for eight million quid may have been one of his reasons for making it.
 As to the making of it, I doubt he was hands-on involved.
 He didn’t catch the fish, and I’ll bet that he didn’t make the box.
 He came up with the concept.
 I’m fine with that — artists don’t have to be craftspersons, but in this case the disconnect between the artist and the artwork was too in-your-face for me to ignore; the contents of the sausage were out there in plain sight, the taste was affected.
-Schools aren’t artworks, when judging them my first questions are always those that I asked of Mr. Hurst — how? and why?
-The result interests me, but the process involved and the reason for doing it are the essential thing.
+I couldn’t see the artwork — I was asking how? and why?

 So when the Michaela School started making waves in all the medias these were my questions.
 We’ll take the how first.
 On first read I was impressed by the sheer technical achievement.
 I’d assumed that it had been a failing school turned round by a new and bustling head (all new heads bustle).
 The new ethos was on rigid discipline, always popular with certain people, but quite hard to achieve in practice.
 How did she sell this to the parents? get the staff onside? cope with the push back from the pupils?
 When I looked closer I saw that something else going on.

 The school was new.
-The initial intake was small, the staff and pupils were picked I assume, government ministers were involved.
-In the circumstances creating a strict routine wasn’t a major task.
+The initial intake was small, the staff and pupils were picked, at least somewhat, I assume.
+There were government ministers on the board of governors so I expect they had some cash.
+(I wonder if their young adults went there?)
+In the circumstances creating a strict routine wasn’t that a major task.
 The school was a creation, set up to prove a point.
 Interesting, and something to think about, but not a panacea, you can’t build an entire educational system like that.
 You can try, you’ll have some successes but on the whole you’ll end up with a lot of failing schools filled with unhappy people.
 I’ll state it again — no one size fits all.

 what covid wrought